-Attrition is a vicious cycle.
-It leads to managerial time sinks as leaders must recruit, hire, onboard, and train new agents to keep up.
-It leads to harder jobs for the agents left behind, low morale, and missed opportunities for proactive improvements.
+But attrition is a vicious cycle.
+It causes managerial time sinks as leaders constantly recruit, hire, onboard, and train new agents to keep up.
+It gives the remaining agents harder jobs, low morale, and missed opportunities for proactive improvements.

-We suggest starting with an assessment of your main areas of waste.
-What takes your agents time, but isn’t really that fruitful?
-What makes it into their workday that doesn’t make it into their paychecks and commission?
+Start by evaluating time.
+What takes a lot of time, but isn’t that fruitful?
+What eats into the workday but doesn’t make it into their paychecks and commission?
 All of that makes their jobs worse — less fun, less productive, less fulfilling — and keeps you from reaching your goals.

 The more time your agents spend on calls, the more opportunities they have to be effective, and the more effective they are, the better their jobs get.